johngit23/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-Upon the release of ALX's System Engineering & DevOps project 0x19, approximately 06:00 West African Time (WAT) here in Nigeria, an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+Upon the release of ALX's System Engineering & DevOps project 0x19, approximately 07:00 East African Time (EAT) here in Ethiopia, an outrageous incident occurred on an isolated Ubuntu 24.04 container running an Apache web server.
 GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Holberton WordPress site.

 ## Debugging Process

-Bug debugger Brennan (BDB... as in my actual initials... made that up on the spot, pretty good, huh?) encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
+Head of the Bug Busters,John, encountered the issue upon opening the project and seeing it was a slippery and dangerous bug among the most wanted list he decided to handle it by himself, roughly 19:20 PST.
 He promptly proceeded to undergo solving the problem.

 1. Checked running processes using `ps aux`.
 Two `apache2` processes - `root` and `www-data` - were properly running.